 Additional Things to Do in Salzburg

 If you have more time, there are many more things to do in Salzburg.
-When just visiting on a day trip, you’ll have to pick and choose a bit and decide how much you want to rush around versus taking your time to wander and window shop through the charming historic center.
+When just visiting Salzburg for a day, you’ll have to pick and choose a bit and decide how much you want to rush around versus taking your time to wander and window shop through the charming historic center.
 Here are a few more options for your Salzburg itinerary.

 We tried to squeeze in a visit to the Museum DomQuartier Salzburg, not realizing how extensive it is.
 You will need several hours to do this well.
 Despite the fact that there are several sections to the DomQuartier, it is a one-way path, so if you don’t want to spend a lot of time there, it’s hard to cut it short.